nikothomas/ctdfjorder/docs/Getting Started.rst

 .. role:: console(code)
    :language: console

-The following tutorial is for CLI users, if you are a developer using the library then you'll want to read the :doc:`API`.
+The following tutorial is for CLI users, if you are using the library to write your own Python or R scripts then you'll want to read
+:doc:`developers`.

 Installation
 ------------